-As expected, CNN accuracy depended on the training data set.
-The accuracy increased with the number N of training images, with the error decreasing as $1/\sqrt{N}$.
+As expected, the accuracy of the raw CNN predictions depended on the training data set.
+The accuracy increased with the 240 number N of training images, with the error decreasing as $1/\sqrt{N}$ .
 In general, more than 100 images were needed to reduce the error below 50%.
 Furthermore, the CNN performed much better when we increased the diversity of image types during training.
 This suggested that there is value in using additional metrics for quantifying image diversity, such as the multiscale structural similarity index measure (MS-SSIM), which evaluates the similarity between two images.
 For instance, we can ensure diversity in the training set by adding pairs of images with very low MS-SSIM values.

-Our work demonstrates the usefulness of in-situ camera systems with automatic image segmentation for the precise observation of beach and back-beach overtopping events at specific locations.
-This method can greatly enhance the monitoring of local wave runup, in particular after combining it with photogrammetry and other ways to measure actual spatial data, thus contributing to improve predictions of nuisance coastal flooding and potentially enhancing coastal resilience.
-Indeed, our findings open the way for the extraction of high temporal resolution data to better understand the stochastic properties of flooding events and validate and/or improve widely used empirical runup formulas.
+- Our work demonstrates the usefulness of in-situ camera systems with automatic image segmentation for the observation of beach and back-beach overtopping events at specific locations.
+This method has the potential to enhance the monitoring of local wave runup, in particular after combining it with photogrammetry and other ways to measure actual spatial data, thus contributing to improve predictions of nuisance coastal flooding and potentially enhancing coastal resilience.
+Indeed, our findings open the way for the extraction of high temporal resolution data to better understand the stochastic properties of - 250 flooding events and validate and/or improve widely used empirical runup formulas.
 This stochastic analysis and the comparison with empirical predictions is the focus of the second part of this study (Kang et al., in review).